Peach Cobbler From Scratch

 Frequently asked questions

 If your cobbler is soupy and the top does not turn into cobblestones, you may have used too ripe fruit.
-If your peaches are mushy, they will release too much juice when they bake and cause the topping to stay wet and soggy.
-Also, do not use frozen peaches.
+If your peaches are mushy, they will release too much juice when baked, causing the topping to remain wet and soggy.
+Also, avoid using frozen peaches.
 You may also have used too many toppings, or the dish was the wrong size.
 If you do not leave enough room for the topping to breathe, it will not get crispy and brown.
-Add some cornstarch to the juice if it is not thick enough.
+Add a bit of cornstarch slurry (one tablespoon cornstarch mixed with two tablespoons of water) to the filling if it looks too watery.

-First, boil a pot of water—just enough water to cover two or three peaches.
+First, boil a pot of water—enough to cover two or three peaches.
 Then, prepare a large bowl of ice water.
-Now, use a sharp knife to make a shallow x on the bottom of each peach.
+Now, use a sharp knife to make a shallow X on the bottom of each peach.
 Place three peaches into the boiling water using a strainer and let them boil for 20 to 30 seconds.
 You will see the skin peel away immediately.
 After, place the peaches into the ice bath and leave them for one minute.
 Remove and dry before peeling away the skin.
 It should come right off.
-If not, put it back in the pot for a few more seconds.
+If not, return it to the pot for a few more seconds.

 If your peaches are still firm, you can use them.
-They should be a little underripe rather than too ripe because baking will soften and sweeten them.
-But if they are overripe, baking will turn them to mush and make your cobbler too wet.
+They should be slightly underripe rather than overly ripe, as baking will soften and sweeten them.
+However, if they are overripe, baking will turn them to mush, making your cobbler too wet.
 However, if they are way too underripe, you can put them in a brown bag with an apple or banana with the top folded over for a few days.
-Or place them in a warm sunny place but not in direct sunlight.
+Or place them in a warm sunny place, but not in direct sunlight.

 More summer recipes: